GlPortal/website/content/about/overview.md

 title: About GlPortal
 weight: 0
 ---
-GlPortal is free and open source software.
+GlPortal is a free and open source 3d action game and engine.

 {{% youtube 3cknED19Hls %}}